theangelang/variantMapper/README.md

 variants to a gene.
 By making it easier to get a source of pathogenicity predictions for variants this can guide downstream analyses on which variants and regions of a gene to focus on saving both time and efforts.
-This can also serve as one form of validation for related studies.
+Additionally, it can serve as one form of validation for related studies.
 Currently, there are no tools to make the process of using data generated from EVE easy and efficient to use.
-Additionally, EVE does not provide a visualization aspect for examining specific variants.
+Moreover, EVE does not provide a visualization aspect for examining specific variants.

 ``` r